netarchivesuite/solrwayback/README.md

 SolrWayback uses a Solr index of WARC files to support freetext search and more complex queries.
 If you do not have existing WARC files, see steps below on harvesting with wget.

-1. Copy ARC/WARC files into a folder such as: `indexing/warcs1`
-2. Start indexing:  call `indexing/warc-indexer.sh indexing/warcs1`

 The script `warc-indexer.sh` keeps track of already indexed files, so the collection can be extended by copying more WARCs into the folder and running the script again.
  Call `indexing/warc-indexer.sh -h` for usage and how to adjust the number of processes to use for indexing.
+Example usage:
+THREADS=20 ./warc-indexer.sh warcs1

+This will start indexing files from the warcs1 folder using 20 threads.
+Assigning a higher number of threads than CPU cores available will result in slower indexing.
+Each indexing job require 1GB ram, so this can also be a limiting factor.
+The STATUS_ROOT variable can be used if you want the log-files saved in another folder than the one with the WARC-files.
+If a log file exists for a WARC-file, it will not be indexed again.
+Delete the log file if you want to index a WARC-file again.

 The script `warc-indexer.sh` is not available for Windows.
-For that platform only a more primitive script is provided:
+For that platform only a more primitive script is provided that also works for Linux/MacOs.
 1. Copy ARC/WARC files into folder: `indexing/warcs1`
 2. Start indexing:  call `indexing/batch_warcs1_folder.sh` (or batch_warcs1_folder.bat for windows)